Access Map: supported tokens & credential formats¶

 printf '%s' 'sk-ant-api-example...' > ./anthropic.token

-kingfisher access-map anthropic ./anthropic.token --json-out anthropic.access-map.json
+kingfisher access-map anthropic ./anthropic.token --format json > anthropic.access-map.json

 Notes (Anthropic)¶